caffeinate/vap/README.md

 I'd like a development and deployment environment with the following:

-* Vagrant for local development
+* Vagrant - local development
-* Use Vmware fusion for self contained private demonstration
+* Vmware fusion - self contained local version
-* AWS for a public server
+* AWS EC2 instance - a public access

-This repo. is intended as a reference to tie together the tools I used-
+This repository is a reference to tie together the tools I used-
 * Packer - building system images
 * Vagrant - instantiating local virtual machines
 * Ansible - orchestration - installing packages and data